husseinaluie/FlowSieve/README.md

 ## Tutorial

-A series of [basic tutorials](./Tutorial/TUTORIAL.md) are provided to outline both various usage cases as well as how to use / process the outputs.
+A series of [basic tutorials](./Tutorial/TUTORIAL.md) (\ref tutorials1) are provided to outline both various usage cases as well as how to use / process the outputs.

 ---

 ## Methods

-Some details regarding underlying methods are discussed [on this page](./Documentation/METHODS.md) (warning, math content).
+Some details regarding underlying methods are discussed [on this page](./Documentation/METHODS.md) (\ref methods1) (warning, math content).

 ### Helmholtz Decomposition

-For notes about the Helmholtz decomposition, [go to this page](./Documentation/HELMHOLTZ.md)
+For notes about the Helmholtz decomposition, [go to this page](./Documentation/HELMHOLTZ.md) (\ref helmholtz1).

 ---

 ## Compilation / Installation

-For notes on installation, please see [this page](./Documentation/INSTALL.md).
+For notes on installation, please see [this page](./Documentation/INSTALL.md) (\ref install1).

 ---